Carbon-Chain Chemistry in the Interstellar Medium: Observations

-\cite{mcguire2021} detected two polycyclic aromatic hydrocarbons (PAHs), 1- and 2-cyanonaphthalene, containing two rings of benzene via spectral matched filtering.
-Their molecular structures are shown in Figure \ref{fig:tmc1}.
-The nitrile bond (-CN) makes the dipole moment larger, thus aiding the detection of benzonitrile ($c$-C$_6$H$_5$CN), the first detected species with a benzene ring \citep{McGuire2018}.
+\citet{mcguire2021} detected two polycyclic aromatic hydrocarbons (PAHs), 1- and 2-cyanonaphthalene, containing two rings of benzene via spectral matched filtering.
+Some strong lines of 1-cyanonaphthalene can be identified in the smoothed spectra with a 14-kHz resolution.
+Their molecular structures are shown in Fig.\,\ref{fig:tmc1}.
+The nitrile bond (-CN) makes the dipole moment larger, thus aiding the detection of benzonitrile ($c$-C$_6$H$_5$CN), the first detected species with a benzene ring at TMC-1 CP \citep{McGuire2018}.
 Benzonitrile has also been detected in other sources: Serpens 1A, Serpens 1B, Serpens 2, and L1521F \citep{burkhardt2021natureastronomy}.
-Although the detection of a pure PAH was considered to be difficult due to their small dipole moments, \cite{burkhardt2021} achieved the detection of indene ($c$-C$_9$H$_8$). \cite{mccarthy2021} detected 1-cyano-1,3-cyclopentadiene ($c$-C$_5$H$_5$CN), a five-membered ring, and \cite{lee2021} detected 2-cyano-1,3-cyclopentadiene, which is an isomer with a little higher energy (5 kJ\,mol$^{-1}$ or 600 K).
-Thus, not only molecules with benzene structure, but also molecules with five-membered rings with a nitrile bond have been detected. \cite{loomis2021} reported the detection of HC$_{11}$N. HC$_4$NC, an isomer of HC$_5$N, has been detected by \cite{Xue2020}, and soon after \cite{cernicharo2020HC4NC} also reported its detection using the Yebes 40m telescope. \cite{Xue2020} ran chemical simulations with formation pathways of electron recombination reactions of HC$_5$NH$^+$ and HC$_4$NCH$^+$, and reproduced the observed abundance of HC$_4$CN.
+Although the detection of pure hydrocarbon rings was considered to be difficult due to their small permanent dipole moments, \citet{burkhardt2021} achieved the detection of indene ($c$-C$_9$H$_8$). \citet{mccarthy2021} detected 1-cyano-1,3-cyclopentadiene ($c$-C$_5$H$_5$CN), a five-membered ring, and \citet{lee2021} detected 2-cyano-1,3-cyclopentadiene, which is an isomer with a little higher energy (5 kJ\,mol$^{-1}$ or 600 K).
+Thus, not only molecules with benzene structure but also molecules with five-membered rings with a nitrile bond have been detected. \citet{loomis2021} reported the detection of HC$_{11}$N. HC$_4$NC, an isomer of HC$_5$N, has been detected by \citet{Xue2020}, and soon after \citet{cernicharo2020HC4NC} also reported its detection using the Yebes 40m telescope. \citet{Xue2020} ran chemical simulations with formation pathways of electron recombination reactions of HC$_5$NH$^+$ and HC$_4$NCH$^+$, and reproduced the observed abundance of HC$_4$NC.

-The other project is QUIJOTE (Q-band Ultrasensitive Inspection Journey to the Obscure TMC-1 Environment) line survey using the Yebes 40m telescope led by Dr. Jose Cernicharo.
-This line survey project covers 31.0--50.3 GHz with a frequency resolution of 38.15 kHz, corresponding to $\sim0.29$ km\,s$^{-1}$ at 40 GHz.
-They have achieved sensitivities of 0.1 -- 0.3 mK and various molecules have been successfully detected without stacking analyses.
-The beam sizes are $56^{\prime\prime}$ and $31^{\prime\prime}$ at 31 GHz and 50 GHz, respectively \citep{Fuentetaja2022HCCCHCCC}.
+The other project is QUIJOTE (Q-band Ultrasensitive Inspection Journey to the Obscure TMC-1 Environment) line survey using the Yebes 40m telescope.
+This line survey project covers the frequency range 31.0--50.3 GHz, with beam sizes of $56^{\prime\prime}$ and $31^{\prime\prime}$ at 31 GHz and 50 GHz, respectively \citep{Fuentetaja2022HCCCHCCC}.
+The frequency resolution is 38.15 kHz, corresponding to $\sim0.29$ km\,s$^{-1}$ at 40 GHz.
+We note that this velocity resolution is not ideal to observe lines in TMC-1 CP, which have a typical line width of $\sim 0.5$ km\,s$^{-1}$.
+However, this survey has achieved very high sensitivities of 0.1 -- 0.3 mK and various molecules have been successfully detected without resort to stacking analysis.